simena86/simena86.github.com/source/_posts/2013-04-12-my-vim-setup.markdown

 {% img /images/vim/autocomplete.png 420 200 %}

-If your running a debian systems the easiest way to install ctags is to use
+If you're running a debian systems the easiest way to install ctags is to use

 {% highlight vim %}
 sudo apt-get install exuberant-ctags